 Golf Shoes.
 These come in several styles and colors with either leather or synthetic tops.
-Most golf shoes now offer nonmetal spikes, which many golf courses now require.
-Nonmetal spikes have produced lighter and generally more comfortable shoes.
+Most golf shoes are available with nonmetal spikes, which many golf courses now require.
+Golf shoes with nonmetal spikes are lighter and generally more comfortable.